nengoxx/ai-stuff/README.md

 For that problem we will use [Tailscale’s HTTPS solution](https://tailscale.com/kb/1153/enabling-https) and a piece of software called a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) ([NginX](https://www.nginx.com/) is among many other things a reverse proxy), which basically will translate the raw unencrypted data to securely access your services as if you were locally accessing them.

 The first step is to follow [Tailscale documentation and enable HTTPS](https://tailscale.com/kb/1153/enabling-https), then create the certificates for each machine you want to connect to and save them with the command [tailscale cert](https://tailscale.com/blog/tls-certs).
 Once you have that setup we encounter a different problem, Tailscale provides a [very basic implementation of a DNS server](https://tailscale.com/kb/1081/magicdns#enabling-magicdns) that may or may not work for your setup, so we will disable it and use an external DNS provider, [Cloudflare](https://dash.cloudflare.com/login) in our case (you can also locally host a DNS server).
 To disable Tailscale MagicDNS [go to the admin dashboard > dns tab and disable magicDNS](https://login.tailscale.com/admin/dns), while we are here, add Cloudflare’s public DNS servers (1.1.1.1 & 1.0.0.1) and check ‘override local dns’.
+Also add cloudflare’s DNS servers that got assigned to your domain and add them as split dns for that domain.

 ![1](images/cloudflareonts.png "image_tooltip")